 City-centric planning for economic and industrial development has never been on the public policy agenda despite the 74th Constitutional Amendment Act mandating that urban local bodies (ULBs) be responsible for “economic development”.
 It is the state government that directs and controls the entire process of industrial planning.
 The strategy in Maharashtra, similar to many other states, is a top-down strategy, not geared towards nurturing existing economic activities of the city and region and follows a policy of spatial separation from the city from which it draws its workers, producer services (such as banking and insurance) and supplier networks and markets.
 This means that industrial development takes place without building sustainable livelihoods for industry workers and better quality of life within the town in which it is spatially embedded.
 It is also a compartmentalized strategy that doesn't involve proactive engagement with other public agencies and local governments like municipalities, panchayats or transport authorities, in order to better deliver industrial outcomes.
 This note assesses the major challenges and disconnects of such a centralized and disconnected policy based on its performance in two towns in the state of Maharashtra.
 It argues for rethinking industrial planning policy so that industries are no longer established and developed in isolation from the city or town in which they’re located, calls for institutional integration/coordination of both spatial and sectoral industrial policies and considers an appropriate role for the ULB as well as the state government.

 This note is based on case studies of two towns, Solapur and Ratnagiri in Maharashtra.
 This involved a literature review and in-depth interviews with key stakeholders in the town and the dominant sectors of the towns (powerlooms and bidi in Solapur, and fishing, horticulture and tourism in Ratnagiri) over the period of April 2012-Jun 2013.
+In addition, planners, state level officials, and officials from MIDC were interviewed.

 National and Regional Background